Betty Blythe: Career

 Blythe began her stage work in such theatrical pieces as So Long Letty and The Peacock Princess.
 She worked in vaudeville as the "California Nightingale" singing songs such as "Love Tales from Hoffman".

 In 1915, she had an unbilled part in Bella Donna for Famous Players Film Company.
-After her first Vitagraph Studios role in the 1917 vehicle, she was given a leading role in the studio's 1918 film A Game With Fate.
+After her first Vitagraph Studios role in the 1917 vehicle, she was given a leading role in the studio's 1918 film A Game with Fate.

-As famous for her revealing costumes as for her dramatic skills, she became a star in such exotic films as The Queen of Sheba (1921) (in which she wore nothing above the waist except a string of beads), Chu-Chin-Chow (made in 1923; released by MGM in the US 1925) and She (1925).
-She was also seen to good advantage in less revealing films like Nomads of the North (1920) with Lon Chaney and In Hollywood with Potash and Perlmutter (1924), produced by Samuel Goldwyn.Other roles were as an opera star, unbilled in Garbo's The Mysterious Lady.
+As famous for her revealing costumes as for her dramatic skills, she became a star in such exotic films as The Queen of Sheba (1921) (in which she at times wore little above the waist except a string of beads), Chu-Chin-Chow (made in 1923; released by MGM in the US 1925) and She (1925).
+She was seen to good advantage in films like Nomads of the North (1920) with Lon Chaney and In Hollywood with Potash and Perlmutter (1924), produced by Samuel Goldwyn.
+Other roles were as an opera star, unbilled, in Garbo's The Mysterious Lady.
 She continued to work as a character actress.
-One of her last roles was a small uncredited role in a crowd scene in 1964's My Fair Lady.
+One of her later roles was a small, uncredited role in a crowd scene in 1964's My Fair Lady.

 Personal life

 Blythe was married to the movie director Paul Scardon from 1919 until his death in 1954.
-She reportedly made $3,500,000 when she sold a section of land that is now part of the Sunset Strip.
+She reportedly made $3.5 million when she sold a section of land that is now part of the Sunset Strip.
 She lost her fortune in the 1929 stock market crash.

-She died of a heart attack in Woodland Hills, California in 1972, aged 78.
+She died of a heart attack in the Woodland Hills neighborhood of Los Angeles in 1972, aged 78.
 She is buried at Forest Lawn Memorial Park in Glendale, California.

-Awards and memorials
+Legacy

 For her contributions to the film industry, Betty Blythe has a motion pictures star on the Hollywood Walk of Fame located at 1708 Vine Street.

-Her name lives on through the Betty Blythe Vintage Tea Room in West Kensington, London, England.
+Her name lives on through the Betty Blythe Vintage Tearoom in West Kensington, London, England.